ChickenEating/Dif-CDFusion/README.md

-# Bridging Spectral Fidelity and Structural Detail: A Diffusion-Based Common-Differential Fusion Network for Infrared-Visible Images
+# Dif-CDFusion: A Diffusion-Based Common-Differential Network for Infrared and Visible Image Fusion

-This repository provides the official PyTorch implementation of the paper ​**Bridging Spectral Fidelity and Structural Detail: A Diffusion-Based Common-Differential Fusion Network for Infrared-Visible Images**, which has been submitted to IEEE Transactions on Geoscience and Remote Sensing **(TGRS)**.
+This repository provides the official PyTorch implementation of the paper ​**Dif-CDFusion: A Diffusion-Based Common-Differential Network for Infrared and Visible Image Fusion**, which has been submitted to IEEE Transactions on Geoscience and Remote Sensing **(TGRS)**.

 In this work, we introduces ​Dif-CDFusion, a novel framework designed to address the critical challenge of reconciling spectral fidelity and structural consistency in infrared-visible image fusion.
 By leveraging diffusion-based feature extraction and a common-differential alternating fusion strategy, our approach achieves state-of-the-art performance in preserving both color integrity and structural details.